MBoemo/intro-machine-learning/docs/03-clustering.md

 ```
 The analysis has found a distinct cluster for each tissue and therefore performed slightly better than the earlier hierarchical clustering analysis, which placed endometrium and kidney observations in the same cluster.

 To visualize the result in a 2D scatter plot we first need to apply dimensionality reduction.
-We will use principal component analysis (PCA), which was described in chapter \@ref(dimensionality-reduction).
+We will use principal component analysis (PCA), which was described in the dimensionality reduction chapter.

 ```r